top of page

 About me

-I am a PhD candidate studying cosmology at Princeton University, working under the guidance of Prof. Paul Steinhardt.
-My current research focuses on elucidating the nature of dark energy by developing new ways to extract insights from observational data.
+I am a postdoctoral scholar working on cosmology research at Stanford University.
+I graduated with a Ph.D. in physics from Princeton, where I studied under the guidance of Prof. Paul Steinhardt.
+My current research focuses on elucidating the nature of dark energy, combining theoretical investigations with new techniques for analyzing observational data.
 I have also explored fundamental questions about the origins of the universe, examining the feasibility of cosmic inflation theories and investigating novel mechanisms for ekpyrotic contraction.

 bottom of page